 Historians are well respected in the job market.
-They pursue a very wide range of careers including lawyers, detectives and journalists, politicians from the Government front bench to the civil service, broadcasters and publishers.
+They pursue a very wide range of careers including lawyers, detectives and journalists, broadcasters, publishers and politicians, from the government front bench to the civil service.
 They work in marketing, advertising and public relations, and inevitably, historians make excellent managers, securing successful careers in businesses of all kinds from finance to retail.